maj-1337/maj-1337/README.md

 - GIAC Foundational Cybersecurity Technologies (GFACT)

 ## CTF's
-- Participated in the NCL's CTF more info can be found under (cyber-portfolio)
+- Participated in the NCL's CTF more info can be found under (cybersecurity-portfolio)

 ## Projects